cominsys/MOSMF/README.md

 ## Runnig
 To run the developed program for solving Big-Opt problems:
 1) Extract "ProblemData.zip" file to the path of MOSM files.
-2) Run the SearchManager script.
+2) Run the SearchManager script in Matlab environment.